 Dental implants are actually tiny metal screws that are placed in the jaw bone and used to securely hold a dental restoration in place.
 A single dental implant is the most natural and reliable way to replace a missing tooth.
 The metal screw is surgically implanted into the jaw where the missing tooth is located.
 After surgery, it will take about three to six months for the site to heal and for the implant to fully fuse with the surrounding bone.

-The next step is for a tiny connector, piece called an abutment, to be attached.
-In a few weeks, a custom made dental crown will either be screwed or cemented to the abutment.
+The next step is for a tiny connector, a piece called an abutment, to be attached.
+In a few weeks, a custom-made dental crown will either be screwed or cemented to the abutment.

 You will care for your dental implant-supported crown the same way you care for your other teeth, by brushing and flossing every day and visiting our Sandy Springs, GA dentist office every six months for a regular oral health checkup.